What vitamins and minerals to take during pregnancy

-Four micronutrients are a priority for pregnant women: folic acid, iron, calcium, and vitamin D.
+Certain minerals and vitamins are very important for pregnant women, such as folic acid, iron, calcium, and vitamin D.

-Although all vitamins and minerals contribute to the proper functioning of the human body, some are essential for pregnant women: folic acid, iron, calcium, vitamin D, fibre, iodine, choline, and omega-3 fatty acids.
-They play a major role in all stages of growth of the embryo and the fetus.
+All vitamins and minerals help the human body function as it should.
+That said, a few of these are particularly important for pregnant women: folic acid, iron, calcium, vitamin D, fibre, iodine, choline, and omega-3.
+They play an essential role in all stages of growth of the embryo and fetus.

 Why take vitamin and mineral supplements?